Chaneque: Characteristics

-Media Representation
+In popular culture

 Chaneques have been represented positively and negatively in Mexican media for centuries.
-Mexican writer Artemio de Valle-Arizpe worked as a diplomat in Spain and spent time in the General Archive of the Indies where he discovered an interest in Mexican colonial history.
+Mexican writer Artemio de Valle Arizpe worked as a diplomat in Spain and spent time in the General Archive of the Indies where he discovered an interest in Mexican colonial history.
 He wrote many books about legends that existed during the Spanish colonial period.
 Stories during that time period tended to portray the legend of the chaneques with negative connotations.
 They were seen as creatures that worked with the devil.
-In Valle-Arizpe's story, Un duende y un perro (An Elf and a Dog), which takes place in the late 1500s, the creature that pesters Dona Luisa is described as a “demon”.
+In Valle-Arizpe's story, Un duende y un perro (An Elf and a Dog), which takes place in the late 1500s, the creature that pesters Dona Luisa is described as a "demon".
 The duende would beat her leaving her with bruises and would torment her so much that Dona Luisa lived in fear.

-Mexican soap operas have depicted Chaneques in a more modern and positive perspective.
-Misión S.O.S is a children's television show produced by Rosy Ocampo in which a group of pre-teens living in a Mexico City neighborhood attempt to save their homes.
-A friendly Chaneque enters their lives and asks the children for help protecting is magical world.
-Through all of their adventures, the Chaneque and children bond and work to save their communities.
-The show depicts Chaneque as a friendly being who can be naughty and disorganized but has a good heart.

-Gerardo Avila Pardo wrote La Trampa del Chaneque in which a Chaneque remembers kidnapping a small boy while his mother was cooking, while he plots the kidnapping of a small girl.
-The child is in the forest with her family when she sees the Chaneque and is mesmerized.
-The Chaneque proceeds to use telepathy to communicate with the child while her family searches for her.
-The story portrays the Chaneque negatively initially because of the kidnapping but in the end, the family realizes that the Chaneque did not harm the child but helped her learn about the need to protect the forest and he gave her the choice to stay in the forest or return home.

-In the mexican animated film Nikté released in 2009, a chaneque called Chin works as the secondary main character during the story who is determined to save his town from the famine.